concourse/rfcs/037-prototypes/proposal.md

 // by the message.
 Multiple responses may be written to the same file,
 // concatenated as a JSON stream. type MessageResponse struct {
-  // The identifying properties for the object.
+  // The object.
   Object Object `json:"object"`

-  // Metadata to associate with the properties.
+  // Metadata to associate with the object.
 Shown to the user.
   Metadata []MetadataField `json:"metadata,omitempty"`
 }